DrItanium/maya_pico/README.md

   - CLIPS is a wonderful scripting language but I have never seen the need to disable defrule.
 In fact, I feel that if all one needs is a scripting language but not defrules, templates, and facts then LUA is a much better target.
 Thus defrule is always available
+- The object system is now always active.
+The object system is another very cool aspect of CLIPS that I always like having access to.
 - Platform autodetection
   - In general, the OperatingSystemShim.h should do a relatively decent job of detecting what platform you are running on and automatically configure the appropriate macros in Setup.h.